-In addition to providing regular (50-minute) appointments, we also offer 20-minute, virtual check-in sessions.
+In addition to providing traditional 50-minute appointments, we also offer 20-minute check-in sessions.
 If you are wondering if counseling may be right for you, or if you would just like to learn more about Mental Health Counseling at Bristol, a twenty-minute check-in session may be what you want.
 If so, simply indicate that you are interested in this option when scheduling.
 Additional, future appointments can be arranged during the 20-minute sessions.

-To make an appointment or to ask questions, please call 774.357.2234 or email firstname.lastname@example.org.
-Responses will be made within one business day.
+- To make an appointment or to ask questions, please call 774.357.2760 or email MentalHealthCounseling@BristolCC.edu.
+You will get a response within one business day.

 To help you get started, let’s tell you what you can expect from counseling.
-Mental Health Counseling in a community college setting emphasizes providing psychoeducational support (understanding your own behavior and emotions) and often centers on individual growth and development.
+Mental Health Counseling in a community college setting emphasizes providing psychoeducational support (understanding your own behavior and emotions) and often centers on personal growth and development.
 Students are free to share as much or as little about themselves as they feel comfortable.
 Typically, sessions are focused on managing temporary problems of daily living, rather than treating psychological disorders.

-A counselor helps people to think about events and emotions in different ways.
+In short, a counselor helps people to think about experiences and emotions in different ways.
 Through counseling, individuals often find that they gain new perspectives, increase self-awareness and empathy, make better-informed choices, and are less affected by stress.
 And, of course, a counselor can help with academic issues, such as test anxiety.
 A community college counselor can also screen for depression, anxiety, substance use, and various other psychological disorders, but counselors at Bristol do not diagnose disorders or prescribe medications; however, discussions about possible disorders and possible treatment options are very common in sessions.
-Referrals to community resources that provide appropriate therapy and treatment.
+Referrals to community resources that provide appropriate therapy and treatment are available.

 Student Wellness provides a friendly, supportive environment where free, confidential services are available to Bristol Community College students.
 The following Mental Health Counseling services are provided: